But over the course of the past 50 years, BGU has turned into a powerhouse of technology and innovation.

 More than 10 years in the making, inspired by BGU visionaries and realized only because of the University’s expertise in high-tech, the Advanced Technologies Park (ATP) opened its first building in 2013.

 Adjacent to the Marcus Family Campus and connected via a pedestrian bridge, the ATP is a public-private partnership of BGU, the Beer-Sheva municipality and Gav-Yam Negev.
-Tenants of the first two buildings include EMC², Oracle, Deutsche Telekom, Elbit, Jerusalem Venture Partner’s CyberLabs, PayPal, Hewlett Packard, Allscripts, WeWork, as well as BGN Technologies, BGU’s technology transfer company, and others.
+Tenants include EMC², Oracle, Deutsche Telekom, Elbit, Jerusalem Venture Partner’s CyberLabs, Hewlett Packard, Allscripts, WeWork, Israel’s National Cyber Bureau, as well as BGN Technologies, BGU’s technology transfer company, and others.

 BGU researchers are playing a key role in protecting the virtual borders of Israel and its allies.
 At the heart of Israel’s cyber security ecosystem in Beer-Sheva is the Deutsche Telekom Innovation Laboratories at BGU – an over decade-strong collaboration – and the University’s Cyber Security Research Center and Homeland Security Institute.

-In 2014, the CyberSpark initiative was launched: an ecosystem that includes the University, the cyber industry in the Advanced Technologies Park, and the Israeli government and military.
-Israel’s national CERT (computer emergency response team) with be moving to the Advanced Technologies Park this year.
+In 2014, the CyberSpark initiative was launched: an ecosystem that includes the University, the cyber industry in the Advanced Technologies Park (ATP), and the Israeli government and military.
+The Israel National Cyber Bureau also opened an office in the ATP.

 Scientists at BGU’s Zuckerberg Institute for Water Research are developing desalination and water reuse technologies to ensure the availability of high quality water for Israel, its neighbors and drought-stricken regions throughout the world.
 They are working with China, India and across Africa, implementing and improving water systems.
-They’re even working with California officials to solve the state’s water scarcity issues.
+They’re even working with California and other dry states’ officials to solve local water scarcity and management issues.

 Researchers at BGU’s National Institute for Biotechnology in the Negev (NIBN) and Center for Regenerative Medicine, Cellular Therapy and Stem Cell Research are working on treatments and potential cures for various forms of cancer, genetic diseases, autoimmune diseases, infectious diseases, injuries, and more.

-For example, a team of scientists created an algae-based patch that mends damaged heart tissue after a heart attack.
+For example, a team of scientists created an algae-based patch that mends damaged tissue.
 Another group is helping reverse the effects of osteoarthritis and bone injury through cartilage regeneration.
 One research team is attempting to regenerate heart cells from cells taken from the hand, while another is working on the development of nano-drug carriers that target cancer cells, eliminating side effects and improving recovery chances.

 BGU diabetes experts are zeroing in on a cure based on alpha-1-antitrypsin (AAT), a protein that reduces inflammation.
 An infusion of AAT in recently diagnosed type 1 diabetes patients could ultimately eliminate the need for insulin injections.